ksukhorukov/CardChecker/README.md

 # CARD CHECKER
 ## INTRO

-Performs a debit or a credit card number validitation in accordance with the Luhn algorithm.
-Also if it's possible, determines the name of the bank that has been issued the card.
+Performs a debit or a credit card number validitation in accordance with the [https://en.m.wikipedia.org/wiki/Luhn_algorithm](Luhn algorithm).

+Also, if it is possible, determines the name of the bank that has been issued the card.

 ## REQUIREMENTS